svalvaro/drawCell/README.md

 ## Installation

-drawCell needs the package [webshot2](https://github.com/rstudio/webshot2), which needs to be installed prior to the installation of **drawCell**.
+`drawCell` needs the package [webshot2](https://github.com/rstudio/webshot2), which needs to be installed prior to the installation of **drawCell**.

-To obtain the cell pictures, draCell connects to the [SwissBioPics API](https://www.swissbiopics.org/) so an internet connection is required.
+To obtain the cell pictures, `drawCell` connects to the [SwissBioPics API](https://www.swissbiopics.org/) so an internet connection is required.